top of page

 Lack of space

-Up to 12 birds can be crowded into a small cage.
-This usually means that each bird has less space than an A4-sized sheet of paper in which to spend their life.
+Up to 12 hens can be crammed together into one small cage.
+This usually means each one of them has a space smaller than an A4 sheet of paper to spend their whole lives in.

 24.jpg